 - Administrative withdrawal

-- Transcripts withheld

-- Degree withheld

-- Diploma withheld

 - Unregistered from current or future course(s)

 - No future course registrations allowed

 - Turned over to a collection agency

 Reasonable collection/legal costs will be added to the amount due.
 A \$35.00 NSF fee will be assessed for insufficient funds when payments are electronically processed.
 A \$35.00 fee will be assessed for returned checks.
 Students who have been referred to an outside collection agency will be required to pay all charges by the first day of the semester in which they wish to return or will not be re-admitted.